Shilpa Rao: Early life

-Born on 11 April 1984 in Jamshedpur, Rao was initially named as Apeksha Rao but later changed to Shilpa Rao.
+Shilpa Rao was born on 11 April 1984 in Jamshedpur, India into a Telugu family and a native of Vizianagaram, Andhra Pradesh.
+Rao was initially named as Apeksha Rao but later changed to Shilpa Rao.
 According to her, she relates to the name Shilpa more, since the name has "to do with art".
 She started singing while she was a kid, tutored and instructed by her father, S Venkat Rao, who holds a degree in music.
 He taught Rao to understand the "nuances" of different ragas: "His method of teaching was casual and at the same time very effective because it was designed to pique my interest".
 For her education, Rao went to Little Flower School and Loyola School, Jamshedpur, where she was part of the choir group in school.
 In 1997, she visited to Mumbai along with her family, to do a postgraduate diploma in statistics from the University of Mumbai.

 Rao was motivated to be a singer upon meeting with Hariharan, at the age of 13, and commenced training under Ustad Ghulam Mustafa Khan, insisted by Hariharan.
 Initially, she found herself struggling in "finding references" and meeting music composers since she was not "so active" in social networking media during the time.
 About her early days in the city, Rao said: "Jamshedpur is home for me but Mumbai with the people, the place, the pace everything has made a more patient person and a more hardworking artist I could ever be".
 In 2001 she began performing live with Hariharan at different venues, subsequently winning a national-level talent hunt in New Delhi.
 Shankar Mahadevan–one of the judges in the contest–asked her to settle in Mumbai.

 In 2004, she shifted to Mumbai and completed Post Graduation in Applied Statistics from St. Xavier's College, Mumbai.
 Mahadevan gave Rao few contacts of people who helped her in getting to sing jingles.
 Rao mentioned that singing jingles was "perhaps the best way" to start in Mumbai as it helped her making the best contacts in the studios.
 She worked as a jingle singer for three years and established a life of her own.
 She sang songs for products such as Cadbury's Munch, Sunsilk, Anchor Gel and No Marks.